letolabs/the-little-cloud-foundry-book/en/cf.md

 Open Source Project and allows many kinds of complex requirements and business rules to be taken into account when reviewing code.

-### IAAS

-Infrastructure-as-a-service.
-This is the layer below Platform-as-a-service.
-An example is Amazon EC2, which takes care of the "infrastructure" of the actual physical hardware.

 ### health